andywiecko/SOLIDstate/Webpage/docs/example-program.md

 ---

 Below there is attached an example program, presenting some library features.
-File can also be found at `Examples/` directory, which is included in SOLIDstate dir.
+The file can also be found at `Examples/` directory, which is included in SOLIDstate dir.

 More detailed explanatory, step by step, is done in the next section [Tutorial](matrix-and-data-types.md)

 `GroundStateStudies.cpp`:

 ```c++
 #include <armadillo>
 #include <SOLIDstate.hpp>